Forescout/eyeExtend-Connect/Ubiquiti SDN/README.md

   * Only applies to wireless endpoints (Unifi Limitation)

 <h2>General note</h2>
 Applying many actions at the same time can lead to the Unifi API Backend getting confused as to what the end state should be.
-This is mostly noticable on UnifiOS based controllers.
+This is mostly noticable on UnifiOS based controllers due to limited cpu performance.
 If this occurs policy workarounds to avoild mass application of actions such as add/remove to/from firewall group and such should be done.
 A future update will target a polling based action trigger which will control this.
 Community volunteers are welcomed on implementing this.